 The History Department has partnered with many of our area's most outstanding historical and cultural institutions to offer the for-credit/unpaid internships listed below (students are welcome to propose internships not listed here).

 If, after reading the internship descriptions, you are interested in one of these opportunities or have any questions, please contact the History Department's internships coordinator, Dr. Michael Thompson.
 Professor Thompson will serve as the UTC faculty liaison between student interns and sponsoring institutions.
-Please note that some internships are competitive and limited to only one or two students each semester, and that HIST 4920 cannot be used to fulfill the 4000-level History major requirement.
+Please note that some internships are competitive and limited to only one or two students each semester.

 The mission of the Bessie Smith Cultural Center (The Bessie) is to become the premier interdisciplinary cultural center that promotes cultural, educational, and artistic excellence and fosters research and education of African and African American heritage; and provides a venue that allows the community to celebrate through education, art and entertainment.
 Student interns will assist the staff of the Bessie Smith in fulfilling this important mission.